 Since October 2022, he is a post-doctoral researcher at CIRED (Centre international de recherche sur environnement et développement) in Paris.
 Within the ERC-funded project ETRANHET (Energy Transitions in the History of Economic Thought) his research focuses on Dutch and Belgian economic thinking on energy, resource curses and the so-called Dutch Disease.

-He also serves as the book review assistant editor for the journal Technology and Culture since 2020.
+He has been the book review editor for the journal Technology and Culture with Dick van Lente since 2020.

 His publications include: